oofnikj/docker-openwrt/docs/vpn.md

 # easyrsa --batch gen-dh
 ```

-* Create a new CA
+* Create a new CA if you don't already have one
 ```
 # easyrsa --batch build-ca nopass
 ```